nomnomab/IntegratedRust/README.md

 After this, add the `NativePluginLoader` component to the scene and you now have the bindings set up.

 > To guarantee that the DLL doesn't stay loaded under normal circumstances, make sure your DLL is built outside of the `Assets` folder.
 The default location is `[Project Name]\Plugins\`.
+Even with this however, the DLL can still be loaded for an unknown reason.